prscX/react-native-styled-dialogs/README.md

 > **Note:** Since we are using native libraries, we have not found a solution in order to render RN Images in production, therefore please copy all your image assets in platform specific folders:

-- **Android:** Please copy your image resource drawables in app resource drawable folder
+- **Android:** Please copy your image assets in app resource drawable folder
-- **iOS:** Please copy your image resource in app resources folder
+- **iOS:** Please copy your image assets in app resources folder

 > Please refer example application for the image usage.